🧘 3-Minute Breathing Exercise to Calm Your Mind

 • Hold again for 4 seconds

-Repeat for 4 cycles (around 1 minute and 15 seconds total).
-Focus on the rhythm, not perfection.
+• Repeat this for 4 cycles (about 1 minute 15 seconds).
+Focus on rhythm, not perfection.

 A calming visual guide showing the four-step box breathing rhythm with inhale, hold, exhale, and hold phases